-Federal Legislation & Administrative Clinic Graduate Teaching Fellowships
+Federal Legislation Clinic Graduate Teaching Fellowships

-To apply for the fellowship, please submit a resume, law school transcript, writing sample, and cover letter setting forth your interest in the fellowship by December 2, 2013 for the 2014-16 fellowship.
-Materials should be directed to: Professor Judy Appelbaum, Interim Director, Federal Legislation & Administrative Clinic, Georgetown Law, 600 New Jersey Ave, N.W., Room 340, Washington, D.C.
-20001-2095.
-Please send an electronic copy of all application materials to email@example.com.
+Please direct application materials to: Professor Judy Appelbaum, Director, Federal Legislation Clinic, Georgetown University Law Center, 600 New Jersey Ave, N.W., Room 340, Washington, D.C.
+20001.
+Please also send an electronic copy of all application materials to email@example.com.

 Start date is on or around August 1, 2018 and the Fellowship lasts for two years.